-3.2.1 Any call firefighter of the Medway Fire Department must be a resident of the Town of Medway or a municipality which is contiguous to the Town of Medway.
+Any call firefighter of the Medway Fire Department must be a resident of the Town of Medway or a municipality which is contiguous to the Town of Medway.

-(a) The Chief, Assistant Chiefs, and all officers, as a committee, shall have the power to modify, delete, or add to the written rules and regulations of the Department.All Department rules and regulations shall be approved by the Town Administrator Manager and Town Counsel.
-Each member of the Department shall receive a copy of the Department Rules and Regulations as shall the Select Board, Town Counsel, Town Administrator Manager and Town Clerk.
+The Chief shall have the power to modify, delete, or add to the written rules and regulations of the Department.
+All Department rules and regulations shall be approved by the Town Manager and Town Counsel.
+Each member of the Department shall receive a copy of the Department Rules and Regulations as shall the Select Board, Town Counsel, Town Manager and Town Clerk.

-All "Just Cause" hearings for removal will be held before the Town Administrator Manager.
+All "Just Cause" hearings for removal will be held before the Town Manager.

-3.7.4.5.1 Definitions When used in this bylaw, unless a contrary intention clearly appears, the following words shall have the following meanings:
+4.5.1 Definitions When used in this bylaw, unless a contrary intention clearly appears, the following words shall have the following meanings:

-(a) "Central Station Operating Company" A company equipped to receive a fire alarm signal from each of its customers and which then transmits to the Medway Fire Department Dispatch (MFD) the location of any such alarm the central station operating company receives.
+(a) "Central Station Operating Company" A company equipped to receive a fire alarm signal from each of its customers and which then transmits to the Medway Fire Dispatch the location of any such alarm the central station operating company receives.

-- (b) "Fire Alarm System" any heat activated, smoke activated, flame energy activated or other such automatic device capable of transmitting a fire alarm signal to either a central station operating company or directly to the NED-Medway Fire Dispatch by way of a master box. - (c) "Fire Alarm System -Malfunction" The transmittal of a fire alarm to a central station operating company or directly to the MFD-Medway Fire Dispatch by way of a master box which alarm is caused by improper installation of a fire alarm system, a mechanically defective fire alarm system, lack of maintenance or some other reasons that caused a fire alarm to sound even though there is no actual fire or situation that reasonably could evolve into a fire. - (d) "Fire Alarm System Owner" An individual or entity who owns the title to and/or has on his-a business or residential premises a fire alarm system equipped to send a fire alarm signal to a central station operating company or directly to the MFD-Medway Fire Dispatch by way of a master box. - (e) "Fire Chief" The Chief of the Medway Fire Department. - (f) "Master Box Owner" An individual or entity who has on his a business or residential premises a fire alarm system equipped to send a fire alarm signal directly to the MFD-Medway Fire Dispatch by way of a master box, which is a municipal fire alarm box.
+(b) "Fire Alarm System" any heat activated, smoke activated, flame energy activated or other such automatic device capable of transmitting a fire alarm signal to either a central station operating company or directly to the Medway Fire Dispatch by way of a master box.

+(c) "Fire Alarm System -Malfunction" The transmittal of a fire alarm to a central station operating company or directly to the Medway Fire Dispatch by way of a master box which alarm is caused by improper installation of a fire alarm system, a mechanically defective fire alarm system, lack of maintenance or some other reasons that caused a fire alarm to sound even though there is no actual fire or situation that reasonably could evolve into a fire.

+(d) "Fire Alarm System Owner" An individual or entity who owns the title to and/or has on a business or residential premises a fire alarm system equipped to send a fire alarm signal to a central station operating company or directly to the Medway Fire Dispatch by way of a master box.

+(e) "Fire Chief" The Chief of the Medway Fire Department.

+(f) "Master Box Owner" An individual or entity who has on a business or residential premises a fire alarm system equipped to send a fire alarm signal directly to the Medway Fire Dispatch by way of a master box, which is a municipal fire alarm box.

-3.74.5.2 Connection of Fire Alarm Systems to the Medway Fire Department by way of a Master Box.
+4.5.2 Connection of Fire Alarm Systems to the Medway Fire Department by way of a Master Box.